zik-uralov/daily-jokes/joke_history.md

 - 2025-12-04 12:11:11: I didn't vaccinate my 10 kids and the one that survived is fine! (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-12-04 12:31:13: Have you ever heard of a music group called Cellophane?
 They mostly wrap. (source: https://icanhazdadjoke.com/)
 - 2025-12-04 12:51:15: What is a tornado's favorite game to play?
 Twister! (source: https://icanhazdadjoke.com/)
+- 2025-12-04 13:11:17: Chuck Norris proved that we are alone in the universe.
+We weren't before his first space expedition. (source: https://geek-jokes.sameerkumar.website/api?format=json)